-The Canadian Network on Hepatitis C (CanHepC), a national CIHR-funded research and training network, wants to collaborate with people and organizations from different regions of the country, building moment on the Blueprint.
+The Canadian Network on Hepatitis C (CanHepC), a national CIHR-funded research and training network, wants to collaborate with people and organizations from different regions of the country, building moment on the Blueprint to inform hepatitis C elimination efforts in Canada.
 These groups then gather to address and share region-specific and Indigenous-specific progress, good practices, lessons learned, successes and challenges so Canada reaches the elimination of viral hepatitis as a public health threat by 2030.

 An objective of each roadmap region is to lead a collaborative process in which program planners, government policy and decision makers, healthcare providers, public health practitioners, researchers, people with lived/living experience of hepatitis C and other stakeholders reach a consensus on priority recommendations towards elimination efforts and mobilize partners around shared priorities and actions to eliminate hepatitis C by 2030.